CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

       )
   )

-.. note:: rn is one section of dn, with the ID of the specific argument.
-Do not put the entire dn in the **aci_rn** of each argument.
-The method automatically constructs the dn using the rn of all the arguments above.
+.. note:: RN is one section of dn, with the ID of the specific argument.
+Do not put the entire DN in the **aci_rn** of each argument.
+The method automatically constructs the DN using the RN of all the arguments above.

 Getting the existing configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^